SelviAr/SQLforTesters/README.md

 # SQLforTesters

-This is my SQL code snippets
+This is my SQL code snippets - Selvi.

 ##Table of Contents